makersacademy/bowling-challenge/README.md

 ```
 As a player,
+So that I can keep track of my score,
+I want to have a score card.

+As a player,
 So that I can see my score,
-I want to have a score card.
+I want my score card to display my total score.
 ```